Pack your bag for labour

 • breast pads

-• 2 packets of super-absorbent sanitary or maternity pads
+• 2 packets of super-absorbent period or maternity pads

 • 5 or 6 pairs of knickers – you may want to bring some disposable ones